-Age/Sex/Layering/Time disaggregates [required]:

-- Age/Sex disaggregate: This should represent the current age of the AGYW at the end of the current reporting period.
-For example, if a girl is enrolled when she is 14 years of age but turns 15 years of age during the reporting period, she should be reported in the 15-19 years age band and receive the corresponding primary services.
-She does not need to re-complete any duplicative services/interventions that are in the primary package for both the 10-14 years and 15-19 years age band. - While the DREAMS Layering Table focuses on the DREAMS target age groups of 10-24-year-old AGYW, the 25-29 years age band is included here to account for AGYW who have aged over 24 years since initial DREAMS enrollment.
-DREAMS programming should not target 25-29-year-old AGYW unless explicitly approved in your COP. - Time in DREAMS disaggregate: Represents the time since each AGYW became a DREAMS participant (i.e., since the AGYW was enrolled and startedor completed at least 1 DREAMS service/intervention). - Service Disaggregates [required]: Service disaggregates should only be reported for active DREAMS participants (i.e., AGYW enrolled in DREAMS that have started or completed at least 1 DREAMS service in the past 6 months at Q2 or past 12 months at Q4).
-The AGYW's first service in DREAMS could be a violence prevention intervention, education support, or comprehensive economic strengthening. - Violence Prevention: Report the number of AGYW enrolled in DREAMS that completed an evidence-based intervention focused on preventing violence within the past 6 months (at Q2) or past 12 months (at Q4).
+Comprehensive Economic Strengthening Disaggregate Numerator & Denominator Disaggregates: descriptions & Age/Sex/Layering/Time disaggregates [required]: descriptions & definitions: Age/Sex/Lavering/Time disaggregates Trequired1: Age/Sex disaggregate: This should represent the current age of the AGYW at the end of the current reporting period.
+For example, if a girl is enrolled when she is 14 years of age but turns 15 years of age during the reporting period, she should be reported in the15-19 years age band and receive the corresponding primary services.
+She does not need to re-complete any duplicative services/interventions that are in the primary package for both the 10-14 years and 15-19 years age band.
+While the DREAMS Layering Table focuses on the DREAMS target age groups of 10-24-year-old AGYW, the 25-29 years age band is included here to account for AGYW who have aged over 24 years since initial DREAMS enrollment.
+DREAMS programming should not target 25-29-year-old AGYW unless explicitly approved in your COP.
+Time in DREAMS disaggregate: Represents the time since each AGYW became a DREAMS participant (i.e., since the AGYW was enrolled and startedor completed at least 1 DREAMS service/intervention).
+Service Disaggregates IrequiredI: Service disaggregates should only be reported for active DREAMS participants (i.e., AGYW enrolled in DREAMS that have started or completed at least 1 DREAMS service in the past 6 months at Q2 or past 12 months at Q4).
+The AGYW's first service in DREAMS could be a violence prevention intervention, education support, or comprehensive economic strengthening.
+Violence Prevention: Report the number of AGYW enrolled in DREAMS that completed an evidence-based intervention focused on preventing violence within the past 6 months (at Q2) or past 12 months (at Q4).
 Interventions include: curriculum-based programs in schools, sports programs, or other community venues to change knowledge, skills, and norms; parenting/caregiver programs that address violence prevention with parents, but also involve the AGYW.
-AGYW should be counted under this disaggregate only when they havecompleted the intervention per the OU-specific DREAMS Layering Table. - Education Support: Report the number of AGYW enrolled in DREAMS who have received educational support to remain in, advance, and/or rematriculatein school within the past 6 months (at Q2) or past 12 months (at Q4).
-Interventions include: school block grants, individual bursaries, tuition, school fees, or fee exemption, support for uniforms and scholastic materials. - Comprehensive Economic Strengthening: Report the number of AGYW 15-24 years of age enrolled in DREAMS that completed a comprehensive economic strengthening intervention within the past 6 months (at Q2) or past 12 months (at Q4).
-To be considered a comprehensive economic strengthening intervention, the following components must be included: (1) gender-sensitive training, (2) start-up support for entrepreneurship or linkage to employment for wage employment, (3) mentoring or coaching.
-All OUs should also have a market assessment to guide comprehensive economic strengthening programming and provide AGYW access to savings groups.

-AGYW should be counted under this disaggregate only when they have completed the intervention as defined in the OU-specific layering table.
+AGYW should be counted under this disaggregate only when they havecompleted the intervention per the OU-specific DREAMS Layering Table.
+Education Support: Report the number of AGYW enrolled in DREAMS who have received educational support to remain in, advance, and/or rematriculatein school within the past 6 months (at Q2) or past 12 months (at Q4).
+Interventions include: school block grants, individual bursaries, tuition, school fees, or fee exemption, support for uniforms and scholastic materials.
+Comprehensive Economic Strengthening: Report the number of AGYW 15-24 years of age enrolled in DREAMS that completed a comprehensive economic strengthening intervention, the following components must be included: (1) gendersensitive training, (2) start-up support for entrepreneurship or linkage to employment for wage employment, (3) mentoring or coaching.
+All oUs should also have a market assessment to guide comprehensive economic strengthening intervention and provide AGYW access to savings groups.
+AGYW should be counted under this disaggregate only when they have complete the intervention as defined in the OU-specific layering table.